eval/deps-try/README.md

     The REPL-history will be seeded with the (ns-)steps from the recipe.

 COMMANDS
-  recipes  show list of recipes
+  recipes    list built-in recipes (--refresh to update)

 Examples:
 # A REPL using the latest Clojure version